 Check your credit report to verify the payment plan is reported accurately.
 You can order a free credit report each year through AnnualCreditReport.com.
 You can also use a free service such as Credit Karma or Credit Sesame to watch how your installment plan is being reported.
 You can dispute errors with the credit bureaus or directly with the financing company.

 Otherwise, if the loan isn’t reported to the credit bureaus, your monthly payments will have no bearing—good or bad—on your credit score.
 Defaulting on the loan, however, can hurt your credit score if the lender ultimately sends the account to a third-party debt collector for payment.

 Always Borrow Responsibly

-Before you take on any new financial obligation, it’s important to consider your ability to pay, regardless of the impact to your credit.
+Before you take on any new financial obligation, it’s important to consider your ability to pay, regardless of the impact on your credit.
 You should also compare the total cost of financing to the cost of paying in full.
-Often, the installment payments include a certain amount of interest that means you’ll pay more for your purchase over time than if you paid in cash upfront.
+Often, the installment payments include a certain amount of interest that means you’ll pay more for your purchase over time than if you paid in cash up front.

 TransUnion.
 "The Difference Between Hard and Soft Credit Inquiries."
 Accessed Jan.
 31, 2020.